 - Heroic Sacrifice: Rex and Jack giving their blood, but the would-be sacrifice itself ensures that they survive.

-- Also played with: one of the Family members shoots Esther so that Rex and Jack's sacrifice won't just be them dying nobly, which is relatively easy, but will also mean condemning Esther to death.
+- Also played with: the Cousin shoots Esther so that Rex and Jack's sacrifice won't just be them dying nobly, which is relatively easy, but will also mean condemning Esther to death.
 Lampshaded by the Family saying just that.
 Gwen, who's been facing the knowledge that her father will also die, tells them to do it anyway.

 - Karma Houdini: Oswald Danes, of all people, dies a hero...sort of.
 He proves he's an even bigger Jerkass than people thought he was in the process.
-He even gets to pick the conditions of his death, taking another woman with him.
-Justified in that it happened to match Torchwood's best interests, and the Family lady clearly had it coming.
+He even gets to pick the conditions of his death, taking a woman with him.
+Justified in that it happened to match Torchwood's best interests, and the Mother clearly had it coming.
 Far more blatant is the fact that he died believing he could spend eternity torturing Suzie in Hell.

 - It really looked like Charlotte would be one when she was singing hymns next to our heroes in the final minutes.
 Good thing someone salvaged that hard drive.